Skip Navigation

 Sprints/Hurdles/Relays Coach

-Former NCAA DII Track & Field All-American and Tiffin Alum Omar Lane enters his third season with the Tiffin University track and field staff in 2023-24.
+Former NCAA DII Track & Field All-American and Tiffin Alum Omar Lane enters his fourth season with the Tiffin University track and field staff in 2024-25.

 Lane coached a number of standout performances in 2022-23, with 11 NCAA National Qualifying performances resulting in 10 All-American achievements.